EduardoAquinta/SpaceGuardiansAquintaMix/readme.md

 ## The Game itself

 You are in a high score battle with you and your friends, as the last Space Guardian left in the fight against the evil Arcadians!
+After you have defeated a wave of aliens, the next will appear and will shoot more often and come down towards the Earth faster than the previous Wave.

 ### How to delete your local high score table